 Geddes conceived of the city as ‘the organ of human evolution’, playing a creative role as the embodiment of a community’s history, ‘selecting and blending memories of the past with experiences of the present and hopes for the future’.
 Famously, Geddes proclaimed, 'A city is more than a place in space, it is a drama in time.'
 His approach to regeneration in his book Cities in Evolution (1915) is based on a holistic and dynamic appreciation of the whole ecological environment.
 His idea that cities are organic entities constantly evolving in history launched the urban and regional planning movement around the world.
-Scientific facts - observations made in a systematic manner - combined with an artistic understanding based on cultural criteria, together made a new subject which Geddes called ‘Civics.’
-Taking into account the historic past in order to identify future potential, it places emphasis on the interaction between people and place in the context of time.
+In this context, scientific 'facts' - i.e. observations made in a systematic manner - combined with an artistic understanding based on cultural criteria, together made a new subject which Geddes called ‘Civics.’
+Taking into account the historic past in order to identify future potential, Civic places emphasis on the interaction between people and place in the context of time.

-He set to work in the heart of Old Town Edinburgh, at the time containing some of the worst slums around..
-Geddes' dreams of a transformed city stood in stark contrast to the contemporary reality, where a massive influx of new arrivals from the country had left the city contenting with desperate poverty, high infant mortality rates, and widespread illiteracy.
-Geddes did not see industrialism as inherently bad, nor did he advocate a return to a rural lifestyle.
+He set to work in the heart of Old Town Edinburgh, at the time containing some of the worst slums around.
+Geddes' dreams of a transformed city stood in stark contrast to the contemporary reality, where a massive influx of new arrivals from the country had left the city contending with desperate poverty, high infant mortality rates, and widespread illiteracy.
+It is important to emphasises that Geddes did not see industrialism as inherently bad, nor did he advocate a return to a rural lifestyle.
 Rather, he envisioned a post-industrial city, imagining that Edinburgh might one day transform itself 'into a city of happy and healthy artists.'

 Geddes created a whole new vocabulary to describe his radical thinking.
-His neologisms such as 'conurbation', 'megalopolis',' habitat', seemed revolutionary during his lifetime but are now taken for granted.
-Concepts such as the 'green belt', to allow people living in cities maintain direct contact with nature, are now widely cherished worldwide; his notion of 'bioregionalsim' - that regions should be delineated by their geographical potential rather than political/economic boundaries - is only now being fully explored as a sustainable development paradigm.
+His neologisms such as 'conurbation', 'megalopolis', and 'habitat', seemed revolutionary during his lifetime, but are now taken for granted.
+Concepts such as the 'green belt', a means to allow people living in cities to maintain direct contact with nature, are now widely cherished worldwide; and his notion of 'bioregionalsim' - the idea that regions should be delineated by their geographical potential rather than political/economic boundaries - is only now being fully explored as a sustainable development paradigm.